 Not only was the alliteration of Grendel with the word ‘games’ perfect; the founders could easily identify themselves with this monster.
 As pioneering entrepreneurs, they – just as the anti-hero Grendel – also had to swim against the current.
 And so the name Grendel Games was born.
 Of course, our Grendel monster is a lot less brutal and bloodthirsty than the one from Beowulf, but it does have the same resolute driving force as its source of inspiration.
 Anne Draaisma, currently the art director of Grendel Games, created the first Grendel Games logo.
 It looked like this:

 If you squint a little, you can recognize the face of a monster in this first logo.
 In 2016 Grendel Games decided to have a new house style and logo created.
-This task was once again given to Anne, who threw herself upon it with great enthusiasm.
-After a brainstorming session with her colleagues at Grendel Games – in a Grendel cave created especially for this purpose – Anne obtained enough input to design the logo.
+This task was once again given to Anne, who threw himself upon it with great enthusiasm.
+After a brainstorming session with his colleagues at Grendel Games – in a Grendel cave created especially for this purpose – Anne obtained enough input to design the logo.

 There are also references to the monster throughout our workplace.
 You will find a strange manhole cover in the studio, for example, which evokes the idea of a network of tunnels leading from the caves of De Blokhuispoort to the murky waters of the canals, where the monster lives.
 Some of our colleagues have told us that, when working late in the abandoned studio, they have heard the peculiar noise of a manhole cover shifting.
 And sometimes there is an unexplainable puddle of water near the manhole cover when we arrive for work in the morning – and all the edible products in the refrigerator have strangely disappeared!
 But, of course you have to ask yourself if this was indeed the Grendel monster, or the monster in your colleague who was working late 😉